 If you take a closer look you will see the busts of remarkable city benefactors spread discretely throughout the park.
 Families like the Terrys, the Albis, the Lebrancs and the Aceas donated part of their fortunes to build the Cathedral of Cienfuegos that stands at the eastern side of the square since 1870.
 Time permitting, we will take a look at the interior of the Cathedral where original elements has stood the test of time such as a 12 Apostoles stained glass reproduction and the machinery of the clock tower both imported from France.

 Our tour to the historical centre wouldn’t be complete without some shopping time at the graceful Galeria de Arte Maroya.
 This is Cienfuegos most visited art gallery where you can buy paintings, sculptures and crafts produced by the most prominent local artist and artisans.

 Sometime around 5 o’clock we will board our air-conditioning bus to continue our Cuban journey to the colonial city of Trinidad.
 Upon arrival at the city we will go to Peninsula de Ancon.
-Our hotels are located in Ancon beach, or Playa Ancon (hind leg).
-We will check in at all inclusive beach resort Costa Sur (E) or Trinidad del Mar (P) in time for a sunset below the Caribbean horizon.
+Our hotel is located in Ancon beach, or Playa Ancon (hind leg).
+We will check in at all inclusive beach resort Costa Sur (E) in time for a sunset below the Caribbean horizon.